 3. So Dating During a Divorce Is Not a Good Idea?

-If you and your spouse have grown distant and have already been living separate lives — especially if this involves living in separate dwellings — it may be easier for the both of you to accept seeing the other start to date again even if the divorce is still in progress.
-While you should not seek the blessing of your soon-to-be ex-spouse to consider dating, you must also not be blind to the fact that entering the dating game during a divorce can be used as ammunition by your soon-to-be ex-spouse.
+If you and your spouse have grown distant and have already been living separate lives.
+Especially if this involves living in separate dwellings.
+It may be easier for both of you to accept seeing others.
+Start to date again even if the divorce is still in progress.
+While you should not seek the blessing of your soon-to-be ex-spouse to consider dating.
+You must also not be blind to the fact.
+That entering the dating game during a divorce.
+Can be used as ammunition by your soon-to-be ex-spouse.

-Usually, the more contentious the divorce, the more cautious you should be about dating before it is finalized.
-In other words, if you know that your spouse is bitterly fighting your petition for divorce or is trying to squeeze the most out of you in a settlement, the last thing you want to do is to throw gasoline on the fire by dating.
+Usually, the more contentious the divorce.
+The more cautious you should be about dating before it is finished.
+In other words, if you know that your spouse is fighting your petition for divorce.
+Or is trying to squeeze the most out of you in a settlement.
+The last thing you want to do is to throw gasoline on the fire by dating.

-While there is no doubt that being able to engage openly in a relationship with a person whom you have a sincere affection for can be a source of support and empowerment — two things which are nice to have during a divorce — you should also take into consideration whether becoming openly involved with that person does not complicate your divorce proceedings.
+There is no doubt.
+That being able to engage in a relationship with a person whom you have a sincere affection for.
+Can be a source of support and empowerment.
+Two things which are nice to have during a divorce.
+You should also take into consideration. whether becoming involved with that person does not complicate your divorce proceedings.
 After all, that, in the long run, can make formalizing a relationship with them much more difficult.

 4. Be Tactful

 If your divorce situation is such that you feel that dating is appropriate, you should still do so tactfully and cautiously.
 It is usually best to try and keep you're dating as discreet as possible.
 Don't make yourself publicly available on sites like craigslist casual encounters for example for everyone to see.
 Even if your divorce is not being contested or if you live in a legal jurisdiction that is considered a “no-fault” state, you should still be cautious as people, especially soon-to-be-ex spouses, can suddenly change in opinion and make something that was otherwise simple incredibly complicated.